Nikolay880504/CommentsApp/README.md

 - Database: SQL Server / SQLite
 - File storage: Local `wwwroot/uploads` folder
 - Security: Sanitization of user input, safe URLs

+**How to run the project:**
+- Clone the repository.
+- Run the project using docker-compose up.
+- Configuration:
+   The project already includes a default encryption key for DNTCaptcha in appsettings.json for development purposes, so no additional configuration is required.